 - A. Any individual or organization may refer an incident for QA review - B. Responsible organization must review each referred incident through their QA program as directed by the organization's QA Policy, and implement a Performance Improvement Plan (PIP) when indicated by review. - C. Responsible organization must provide feedback to referring party and involved individual(s) at the end of the QA review - D. Disposition of QA review by Level: - 1.
-Level 1: (Be reported with annual update of QIP): - a) Maintain record within organization's QIP Program - 2.
-Level 2: (Be reported annually with QIP update): - a) Maintain record within organization's QIP Program Provide blinded quarterly aggregate data to SCEMSA QI Committee on number of cases and PIPs generated by review - 3.
-Level 3: (When they occur and we wait to see providers outcome) - a) Maintain record within organization's QIP Program - b) Notify SCEMSA within three (3) working days of the initial referral - c) Submit completed review to SCEMSA for review and approval
+Level 1: (Be reported with the annual update of QIP): - a) Maintain records within the organization's QIP Program - 2.
+Level 2: (Be reported annually with QIP update): - a) Maintain records within the organization's QIP Program.
+Provide blinded quarterly aggregate data to the SCEMSA QI Committee on the number of cases and PIPs generated by the review - 3.
+Level 3: (When they occur and we wait to see providers outcome) - a) Maintain records within the organization's QIP Program - b) Notify SCEMSA within three (3) working days of the initial referral - c) Submit a completed review to SCEMSA for review and approval - 4.
+Level 4 (when they occur and SCEMSA gets involved).

-- 4. Level 4 (when they occur and SCEMSA gets involved). - a) Maintain record within organization's QIP Program - b) Follow employer review and action, with notification and involvement of SCEMSA and the SCEMSA Medical Director, as indicated by H&S §1798 et.al. - c) Any patient care which may have occurred during the incident must also undergo QA/QI review and be reported to SCEMSA.
+- a) Maintain record within organization's QIP Program - b) Follow employer review and action, with notification and involvement of SCEMSA and the SCEMSA Medical Director, as indicated by H&S §1798 et.al. - c) Any patient care which may have occurred during the incident must also undergo QA/QI review and be reported to SCEMSA.